Selected Works

 Nonautonomous Dynamics and Systems, 8, 251–266 (2021)

+This work models population migration and its impact on infectious disease spread during and after punctuated lockdowns.
 The model describes multi-city migration, computes the basic reproduction number, and examines how migration rates influence outbreak dynamics.
-Repeated lockdown cycles produce damped oscillatory infection patterns, offering insights into optimizing lockdown timing and intensity.
+Repeated lockdown cycles produce damped oscillatory infection patterns, offering insight into lockdown timing and intensity.

 Immunomodulatory role of black tea in the mitigation of cancer induced by inorganic arsenic